ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 To get your API token:

 * For galaxy, go to `Galaxy profile preferences <https://galaxy.ansible.com/me/preferences>`_ page and click :guilabel:`API token`.
-* for Red Hat Automation Hub, go to https://cloud.redhat.com/ansible/automation-hub/token/ and click ::guilabel:`Get API token` from the version dropdown.
+* for Automation Hub, go to https://cloud.redhat.com/ansible/automation-hub/token/ and click :guilabel:`Get API token` from the version dropdown.

 .. _upload_collection_ansible_galaxy: